 Cyberbullying hurts.
 No one deserves to be a victim of cyberbullying.
-Everybody has the right to be treated with respect even in the online world.
-Pupils who are cyberbullying need to learn different ways of behaving.
+Everybody has the right to be treated with respect, even online.
+Pupils who are cyberbullying need to learn different ways of behaving, and it will be handled in the same manner as in-person bullying.